siddhant-vij/Backup-and-Restore-Utility/README.md

 - **Basic File Backup**: Ability to backup specified files and directories.
 - **Basic File Restore**: Ability to restore from a backup.
 - **Basic Test Suite**: Test suite for basic functionality.
+- **Multi-threading**: Utilize multiple threads for faster backup and restore operations.

 ## Contributing